 Randolf Jimenez was born in Caracas, Venezuela.
 Over the last 20 years, he has earned a well-deserved reputation as one of the most prominent, versatile and successful Latin American musicians.
-He is an accomplished Drummer, Percussionist, Composer and Educator.
+He is an accomplished Drummer, Percussionist, Songwriter, Educator and published Author.
 He first fell in love with drums at the age of 4 when his parents gave him a small toy drum kit as a Christmas present.
 He later began practicing drums by himself and by the age of 16, he was already playing professionally in the Venezuelan music scene.

 As a bandleader, Randolf is a sound innovator with a passion for pushing creative boundaries.
 He has released an album ‘Randolf Jimenez Latin Jazz Project’ which is distributed on all digital platforms.
 Randolf is the kind of drummer that knows how to rock, vibe, swing, and relax into a minimalistic drum part when required.

 His work has been featured on websites, newspapers and magazines in Venezuela, Europe, Japan and Canada such as Billboard Magazine, All About Jazz, Malta Core, Drum Fills Kafe, Acid Conga, Tokyo Jazz Review, Latinos Magazine, Ultimas Noticias, A UNO Magazine, CARAS Magazine and many others.
 ‘Billboard Magazine’ named him one of today’s greatest Latin American drummers.
 He has also appeared on several TV shows in Venezuela and most recently on NET TV (Europe), Rogers TV and Univision (Canada).
 Randolf’s style, impeccable timing and solid technique has not only earned him the respect of his fellow musicians, but also the title “The groove” in the Venezuelan music community.